Pen names: Adina, A Yankee, Katae Conyngham, F. Clinton Barrington, Greenliffe Warren

 - The Southwest, by a Yankee (1835) and many others

 Joseph Holt Ingraham was born in 1809 in Portland, Maine.
-He was one of the most popular authors of his time but is not well known today.
-He wrote over a hundred novels and contributed stories and poems to many newspapers and magazines.
+He was one of the most popular authors of his time, writing over a hundred novels and many stories and poems.

 - Alabama’s Literary Landscape: J. H. Ingraham